 - Have your charges dismissed entirely

-- Construct a courtroom ready defense for you
+- Construct a courtroom-ready defense for you

-The DUI lawyers at the Simmrin Law Group understand how to handle charges of impaired driving.
+The DUI lawyers at Simmrin Law Group understand how to handle charges of impaired driving.
 Legal professionals can build you a defense if you are accused of driving under the influence of alcohol or drugs.

 Allow us to review all of your legal options starting right now.
 It is highly recommended that you speak with a lawyer before discussing your charges.
-Take control of your future if you are accused of drunk or impaired driving in California.

 Complete a Free Case Evaluation form now